Call 911 for all emergencies.

 What Do I Do If I’m Being Emotionally Abused?

 Leaving an abusive relationship is difficult and can be dangerous.
 If you do not have friends or family that can help you, please contact a local women’s shelter or other organization that can help you safely leave the abusive relationship.
-You can visit the State Coalition page to find local resources.
+Here are some tips for things you can do to help yourself if you’re being emotionally abused:

 If your safety has been threatened, don’t hesitate to contact the local authorities.